AuinStudios/thisgamehasnonameyet/README.md

 # thisgamehasnonameyet
  transfur game

+11/10/2021)
+### (  i Finished the dialogue system Now it works perfectly delay  continueing on its own only thing left is make it  activite on areas or when u interect with gameobjects im actually proud of how much i improved for once torromow ill add the black effects to the text and ill think of something else

 10/10/2021)
 ### (I tried finishing the dialouge system but i couldnt today so torromow i might find a way)